The Philippine Dugong

 Habitat: Seagrass Meadows of the Philippines

-These habitats offer calm waters, minimal boat traffic, and abundant food, making them ideal for dugong foraging.
+These coastal habitats offer calm waters, minimal boat traffic, and abundant food, making them ideal for dugong foraging.

 Diet: Grazers of the Sea